 A wide range of platforms is currently in use for genotyping, including Sanger sequencing, q-PCR, pyrosequencing, and more recently, next-generation sequencing technologies such as Life Technologies’ IonTorrent and Illumina's MiSeq and HiSeq platforms

 A major challenge faced by scientists is that each of these platforms has differing sensitivities, and limits of detection, and this, in conjunction with variation in sample preparation, DNA yield and concentration, can limit the ability to accurately detect low frequency mutations.
 It is therefore essential to validate your chosen platform using high quality reference material.

-Horizon Diagnostics has developed a range of genomic DNA reference standards specifically designed for the validation of genotyping assays and for comparing between different platforms.
+Horizon Diagnostics has developed a range of HDx™ DNA Reference Standards specifically designed for the validation of genotyping assays and for comparing between different platforms.

 Paragraph explaining benefits of Biocair×